reslp/LFS-cazy-comparative/README.md

 # CAZymes in Lichen fungal symbionts

-This repository contains the analysis pipeline used to generate the comparative genomic results of the Manuscript: Large differences in carbohydrate degradation and transport potential in the genomes of lichen fungal symbionts.
-This study is currently available as preprint on BioRxiv: https://www.biorxiv.org/content/10.1101/2021.08.01.454614v1. *If you use parts of this repository please cite us.*
+This repository contains the analysis pipeline used to generate the comparative genomic results of the manuscript: Large differences in carbohydrate degradation and transport potential among lichen fungal symbionts.

+*If you use parts of this repository please cite us.*

+Additionally, there exists a preprint on BioRxiv: https://www.biorxiv.org/content/10.1101/2021.08.01.454614v1.

 ## Contents